 Start your work accident compensation claim

-Therefore, in order to claim work accident compensation, you need to contact a specialist injury solicitor for advice.
+Therefore, in order to start your accident at work compensation claim , you need to contact a specialist injury solicitor for advice.
 Ideally, you should do this as soon as possible.
 Work accident claims must be made within three years of the incident, or they are statute-barred.
 This means you will be unable to claim compensation if you miss the three-year deadline.
 More advice on time limit to make an accident claim.

 If a personal injury lawyer advises that you have grounds to make a work accident claim, he/she will do all the work for you.